 CVE-2025-13618: CWE-269 Improper Privilege Management in dreamstechnologies Mentoring

-The Mentoring plugin for WordPress, versions up to and including 1.
-2. 8, contains a critical privilege escalation vulnerability.
+The Mentoring plugin for WordPress, versions up to and including 1.2.8, contains a critical privilege escalation vulnerability.
 This flaw allows unauthenticated attackers to register accounts with administrator-level privileges due to improper restriction of user roles during registration.
-The vulnerability is identified as CWE-269 (Improper Privilege Management) and has a CVSS v3.
-1 score of 9.
-8, indicating critical severity.
-No official patch or remediation has been confirmed at this time.
+The vulnerability is identified as CWE-269 (Improper Privilege Management) and has a CVSS 3.1 score of 9.8, indicating a critical severity.
+No official patch or remediation guidance is currently available from the vendor.
+There are no known exploits in the wild at this time.

 AI Analysis